valentine-qa/Steam_UI_autotests/README.md

 ---
 ### Check list of autotests
-1. Переход на вкладку "Community".
-2. Смена языка на сайте на французский.
-3. Search game by title.
+1. Search game by title.
-4. Переход на страницу авторизации.
-5. Добавление игры в корзину.
-6. Удаление игры из корзины.
-7. Очистка всей корзины.
+2. Moving to login page.
+3. Adding a game to the cart.
+4. Removing a game from the cart.
+5. Clearing cart.

 ---